foraker/look_of_performance/README.md

     delimiter

-The string that is included between each `output` that your slowness has earned you.
+The string that is included between each `scolding` that your slowness has earned you.

 Defaults to " "

     limit

 The number of milliseconds you're trying to beat.
-If your action takes more than the `limit` to load, you'll get at least one `output` thrown at you.
-Every additional `limit` ms the response takes, you'll get an additional `output`.
+If your action takes more than the `limit` to load, you'll get at least one `scolding` thrown at you.
+Every additional `limit` ms the response takes, you'll get an additional `scolding`.

 Defaults to 100.
 Is that optimistic?
 Yeah, probably.